 This paper points out at least four directions for future research.
 First, there is substantial room for conceptual clarification.
-How entrepreneurs can exploit information asymmetries yet containing their downside risk remains an intriguing paradox for additional work, perhaps in connection with real options theory (McGrath, 1999; Song, Lee, & Peng, in press) and complexity theory (Brown & Eisenhardt, 1998).
+How entrepreneurs can exploit information asymmetries yet containing their downside risk remains an intriguing paradox for additional work, perhaps in connection with real options theory (McGrath, 1999) and complexity theory (Brown & Eisenhardt, 1998).
 For instance, we do not know much about when and how entrepreneurs as intermediaries can take advantage of information asymmetries and increase the chances of creating new markets and exploit these entrepreneurial opportunities by themselves.

-Complexity theory may help identify the conditions under which entrepreneurs deliberately create information asymmetries to later resolve those asymmetries for their potential buyers and sellers (McKelvey, 2004).
-For example, Lichtenstein, Carter, Dooley, and Gartner (2007) argue that adaptive tension may lead to the creation of new firms.
+Complexity theory may shed a light on the field to identify the conditions under which entrepreneurs deliberately create information asymmetries to later resolve those asymmetries for their potential buyers and sellers (McKelvey, 2004).
+For example, Lichtenstien, Carter, Dooley, and Gartner (2007) argue that adaptive tension may lead to the creation of new firms.
 In the process, interdependence between the firms may become the cause of maladaptation, which would be the source of new firm creation.
-This new firm creation is a recursive process in that new firm creation may lead to more new firm creation.
+This new firm creation is a recursive process in that new firm creation would lead to more new firm creation.
+In other words, new firm creation may create new information asymmetries that give room for more new firm creation.

-In a similar vein, the entrepreneurship literature does not have much prior knowledge on the key entrepreneurial efforts by which some entrepreneurs in an industry can better create marketmaking opportunities when knowledge characteristics of the industry have become more complex.
-Real options theory may help identify the types of real option investments in the context of intermediation.
-For example, due to the risk involved in the initial intermediation effort, potentially the first endeavors may prove to be a failure (McGrath, 1999).
-However, when the endeavors are considered as a bundle, while there may be a lot of failures those successful ones can be of great value in the future (Lee, Peng, & Barney, 2007).
+In a similar vein, the entrepreneurship literature does not have much prior knowledge on the key entrepreneurial efforts by which some entrepreneurs in an industry can better create market-making opportunities when knowledge characteristics of the industry have become more complex.
+Real options theory may be able to help scholars to identify the types of real option investments in the context of intermediation.
+For example, due to the risk involved in the initial intermediation effort, potentially the first endeavor may prove to be a failure (McGrath, 1999).
+However, when the endeavors are considered as a bundle, while there may be a lot of failures those successful ones can be of great influence in the future businesses (Lee, Peng, & Barney, 2007).
 In addition, once intermediation endeavor is made, the risk associated with this endeavor can also be mitigated by new entries with the similar function that reduces the risk of the business (Lee, Bach, & Baik, 2011).

-Second, while some of our propositions have been tested in limited prior work, our propositions have not been tested in a single study, thus leaving room for more rigorous empirical tests.
-Further development of measures on key constructs such as knowledge complexity would be necessary.
-It would not be an easy task to empirically test the complexity of required knowledge across industries (Yamakawa, Khavul et al., in press).
-Previous empirical studies on technology-intensive industries have traditionally used patent-based measures by comparing technological similarity between industries (Carayannopoulos & Auster, 2010; Sorenson, Rivkin, & Fleming, 2006).
+Second, although some existing empirical research can be re-interpreted to support our perspective, the propositions have not been tested in a single study, thus leaving room for more rigorous empirical tests.
+Further development of measures on key constructs such as knowledge complexity would be necessary to enhance the testability of the propositions.
+In fact, it would not be an easy task to empirically test the complexity of required knowledge across industries (Yamakawa et al., 2013).
+Previous empirical studies on technology-intensive industries have traditionally used patent-based measurement of knowledge complexity by comparing technological similarity between industries (Carayannopoulos & Auster, 2010; Sorenson, Rivkin, & Fleming, 2006).
 However, there would be various industries, other than technology-intensive industries, that provide entrepreneurs with intermediation opportunities stemming from complex knowledge required in the value chain.